mika-f/udon-analyzer/README.md

 ## Features

+Analyze your UdonSharp (or other C#/VB implementation of Udon) source code and report diagnostics such as compilation errors, unexpected behavior, and more.
+This extension is a feature of the Roslyn C# compiler and can be used with any type of editor.
+Officially supported editors are following:

+- Visual Studio 2019 (Community, Pro, Enterprise)
-- Extensions for Visual Studio 2022+
+- Visual Studio 2022 (Community, Pro, Enterprise)
-- Extensions for Visual Studio Code
+- Visual Studio Code
   - Note: Extensions for Visual Studio Code is not included in this repository.
 Visit [here](https://github.com/natsuneko-laboratory/udon-analyzer-vscode).
+- OmniSharp

+You can also run it from outside of the editor.
+The following execution methods are supported:

-- NuGet Analyzers
+- NuGet
+- Command-Line Interface
 - Unity Integration
   - Note: Unity Integration is not included in this repository.
 Visit [here](https://github.com/natsuneko-laboratory/udon-analyzer-unity).
-- Udon Analyzer Command-Line Interface

 ## License